 Compliance with any resulting regulatory mandates may prove challenging and the macroeconomic impact on our sales and consolidated results of operations from these developments remains unknown.
-We do not, however, expect Brexit to have a material impact on our consolidated results of operations as 3.3% and 3.5% of our total product revenues for the three and six months ended June 30, 2019, respectively, and 3.3% and 3.4% for the prior year comparative periods, respectively, were derived from U.K. sales.
+We do not, however, expect Brexit to have a material impact on our consolidated results of operations as 3.3% and 3.4% of our total product revenues for the three and nine months ended September 30, 2019, respectively, and 3.2% and 3.3% for the prior year comparative periods, respectively, were derived from U.K. sales.

-We have implemented measures to meet E.U. legal requirements and continue to modify our business operations to prepare for the U.K.'s separation from the E.U.
+We have implemented measures to meet E.U. legal and regulatory requirements and continue to modify our business operations to prepare for the U.K.'s separation from the E.U.
 However, we cannot predict the direction Brexit-related developments will take nor the impact of those developments on our European operations and the economies of the markets where we operate.
 Therefore, we will continue to monitor developments in this area and assess any potential impact on our business and results of operations.